 Businesses typically use the service as a long-term solution to ensure constant access to the internet.
 APS continues to use it as a back-up – a service that’s ready to go if the primary service fails.

-Viasat recently launched a new, unlimited data business service, providing broadband download speeds of up to 35 Mbps.
-In addition to unlimited data, the plans include persistent IP addresses, priority connection and a support center specifically for business clients.
+Viasat offers business service plans providing broadband download speeds of up to 35 Mbps.
+In addition to no hard data cao, the plans include persistent IP addresses, priority connection and a support center specifically for business clients.

 STAY UP TO DATE WITH OUR LATEST NEWS